 UK, Government: Deleted

-The majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic sustainable development.
+The majority of developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.

-Brazil, Government: The majority of developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.
+Brazil, Government: A great number of developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.
+A new-generation of ICT policies and regulations were adopted in many countries designed to advance the deployment of broadband, encourage innovation and enable digital inclusion of all.

-Internet Democracy Project, CDT, IFLA and Access, Civil Society: The majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic sustainable development.
+Internet Democracy Project, CDT, IFLA and Access, Civil Society: Many developing countries now feature ICTs as key enablers of their national visions and plans for sustainable development.

 The increase in access to information and knowledge has widened and deepened in the past 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.